opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/otel-logs-source.md

 # otel_logs_source

-The `otel_logs_source` source is an OpenTelemetry source that follows the [OpenTelemetry Protocol Specification](https://github.com/open-telemetry/oteps/blob/master/text/0035-opentelemetry-protocol.md), receives logs from the OTel Collector in the form of `ExportLogsServiceRequest` records.
+The `otel_logs_source` source is an OpenTelemetry source that follows the [OpenTelemetry Protocol Specification](https://github.com/open-telemetry/oteps/blob/master/text/0035-opentelemetry-protocol.md) and receives logs from the OTel Collector in the form of `ExportLogsServiceRequest` records.

 This source supports the `OTLP/gRPC` protocol.
 {: .note}